Spark students to celebrate the fathers and father figures in their lives using these free Father’s Day writing prompts.

 13. Write the characteristics of your dad.

-14. Tell about the funniest memory that you have with your dad.
+14. Tell about the funniest memory that you have of your dad.

 15. If your dad were going to receive a special award, what would it be and why?